Dexash/aro-terra-gitactions/README.md

 - ARM_SUBSCRIPTION_ID = Azure Subscription ID
 - ARM_TENANT_ID = Azure Tenant ID

-Copy the following variables and secrets from variables_secrets file and set them in Development/tfvars file
+Copy the following variables and secrets from variables_secrets file and set them in Development/tfvars file in your local workstation
 - domain

 - location